City-Form-Lab/urban_network_analysis/README.md

 which keeps large-scale runs feasible.
 Results export to GeoJSON, Feather, and CSV for mapping in QGIS or any GIS.

+Documentation and tutorials for the UNA Python package are found at: **(https://urban-network-analysis.readthedocs.io/en/latest/index.html)

 ![Estimated foot-traffic volumes in Bangor, ME](docs/images/maine.jpg)

 *Estimated foot-traffic volumes in Bangor, ME.
 From the [Pedestrian Volume Model for Maine Towns](https://cityform.mit.edu/projects/a-pedestrian-volume-model-for-maine-towns) project.*